Honda Ridgeline (first generation): Comparisons

-As depicted on MSN Autos' website, when one compares the first generation Ridgeline's advertised interior, passenger volume, and total payload with the other mid-size trucks of its era—the Toyota Tacoma, Nissan Frontier, Suzuki Equator, Dodge Dakota, Ford Explorer Sport Trac, Ford Ranger, and GM's Colorado/Canyon—the Ridgeline has more amenities, greater interior space, and greater hauling capacity than its competition.
+According to MSN Autos, when the first generation Ridgeline's advertised interior, passenger volume, and total payload is compared with the other mid-size trucks of its era—the Toyota Tacoma, Nissan Frontier, Suzuki Equator, Dodge Dakota, Ford Explorer Sport Trac, Ford Ranger, and GM's Colorado/Canyon—the Ridgeline has more amenities, greater interior space, and greater hauling capacity than its competition.
 However, when comparing the manufacturers' tow ratings the Ridgeline is at the bottom of its class.
 Excluding these extremes, the first generation Ridgeline tends to fall in the middle of these mid-size trucks' published specifications.

 In 2012, PickupTrucks.com conducted a mid-size truck challenge with six of the eight trucks listed above—minus the Dakota and Sport Trac—and the Ridgeline.
 With the exception of a 2011 super-cab Ranger, all test vehicles were 2012 models and all had V6 engines except the Colorado with its LH8.
 The head-to-head comparisons focused on numerous attributes including objective tests on 0-60 mph, 60–0, and quarter-mile (0.4 km) times with maximum payloads as well as empty beds, dynamometer tests, and real-world fuel economy comparisons.
 Subjective tests included expert driver impressions, best value estimates, and an off-road course.
 All tests and evaluations were conducted at the same place and time to minimize environmental impacts.
 Of the seven mid-size trucks tested, the Ridgeline ranked third overall.
 Of the objective tests, the Ridgeline had the highest scores for payload and real-world fuel economy while ranking lowest in torque delivery at the wheels; otherwise, the Ridgeline ranked in the middle of the other objective tests.
 Of the subjective tests, the Ridgeline was judged second in expert impressions, third in best value, and last in the off-road course.